This delivery truck is empty.

 Talk to your neighbors!
 Typically we need 5 or more people in a specific area, and then we can start up a route.
 Feel like you've got the interest in your area?
 Send an email to firstname.lastname@example.org.
 We would love to work with you to get more people in your area signed up!

-Bouquets contain between 15-21 stems of unique seasonal flowers and foliage.
-Flowers are grown on an urban farm located at the Chester Housing Authority.
+Bouquets contain between 18-21 stems of unique seasonal flowers and foliage.
+Flowers are grown at the Ruth Bennett Community Farm, an urban farm located in Chester, PA.
 While at the farm, these pesticide-free flowers attract a host of pollinators and beautify their urban surroundings.
 In your home they will bring beauty, joy and wonderful scents.

 A bouquet in June might include Snapdragons, cosmos, calendula, nigella, bachelor’s buttons, feverfew, and a variety of interesting foliage, including herbs.